mainmatter/mainmatter.com/_calendar/2020-11-26-womentechmakers.md

 ---
+title:
-title: 'Version control in design: best practices for collaboration'
+  '[Women Techmakers Berlin] Version control in design: best practices for collaboration'
 image: '/assets/images/calendar/2020-11-26-womentechmakers/logo.svg'
 location: Remote
 url: https://www.meetup.com/Women-Techmakers-Berlin/events/274409725/
 kind: meetup
 ---

-At Women Techmakers Berlin has been encouraging diversity in tech in Berlin since 2015.
+Women Techmakers Berlin has been encouraging diversity in tech in Berlin since 2015.
 They strive for visibility, networking and resources to make the tech community of Berlin inclusive.
 They are one of the most active chapters of the global Women Techmakers program run by Google.